CruGlobal/cru-web-styleguide/docs/styleguide/design-elements/icons.md

 title: Icons
 ---

 We use SVGs for these icons.
 They are included individually as background images.
-Fallback png Data URIs will be used for browsers that do not support SGV's.
+Fallback png Data URIs will be used for browsers that do not support SVG's.

 ## Contents